Accuracy International AWM: British Armed Forces

 In November 2007 the British Ministry of Defence (MOD) announced that their snipers in the Army, Royal Marines and RAF Regiment were to get a new rifle.
 Accuracy International would supply 580 L115A3 Long Range Rifles with daytime telescopic sights.
 The L115A3 is being supplied as part of a broader Sniper System Improvement Programme (SSIP) which also includes night sights, spotting scopes, laser rangefinders and tripods.
 The L115A3 rifle was first deployed to Afghanistan in May 2008.

-Some features of the improved L115A3 include:
+Features of the improved L115A3 include: